oxygenium-network/oxygenium/.autodoc/docs/markdown/flow/src/main/scala/org/alephium/flow/mining/package.md

 [View code on GitHub](https://github.com/oxygenium/oxygenium/flow/src/main/scala/org/oxygenium/flow/mining/package.scala)

-This file contains a package object for the `org.oxygenium.flow.mining` package in the Alephium project.
+This file contains a package object for the `org.oxygenium.flow.mining` package in the Oxygenium project.
 The purpose of this package object is to define a constant value `MiningDispatcher` which is a string representing the name of an Akka actor dispatcher.

 Akka is a toolkit and runtime for building highly concurrent, distributed, and fault-tolerant systems.
-In the context of the Alephium project, Akka is used to implement the mining process for generating new blocks in the blockchain.
+In the context of the Oxygenium project, Akka is used to implement the mining process for generating new blocks in the blockchain.
 The `MiningDispatcher` constant is used to specify which dispatcher should be used for mining-related actors in the system.

 By defining this constant in a package object, it can be easily accessed and used throughout the `org.oxygenium.flow.mining` package without having to redefine it in each individual file.